Where to snowshoe near Calgary this winter: West Bragg Creek, Banff, and Kananaskis

 Snowy Owl Trail is great on a calm day as it’s quite open and gets lots of sun.
 It parallels the Mountain Road ski trail and is quite flat for the first couple kilometres.
 Download the West Bragg Creek Trail Map here.

-- Option 1: For a nice 2.6 km round-trip snowshoe outing, make the blue bridge your destination.
+- Option 1: For a nice 2.6 km round-trip snowshoe outing, make the blue bridge your destination and return the way you came.

-- Option 2: Do a 2.7 km loop by making a loop with Snowy Shortcut and West Crystal Line.
-Details are in this story: Snowshoeing Snowy Owl / West Crystal Line Loop, West Bragg Creek.
+- Option 2: Make a 2.7 km loop with Snowy Owl, Snowy Shortcut, and West Crystal Line.

 Snowshoe Hare Loop is a rolling trail that is 5.4 km long with 173 m elevation gain when you’re ready for more of a challenge.
 For more information, see BCKOR’s trip description.
 Download the West Bragg Creek Trail Map here.